 If you need access to Government Documents, please see the Reference librarian at the desk.
 For online resources, our librarians will provide you with a guest account to access the Internet on one of our PC's on the first floor of Greenley Library.

-Government websites To access our most frequently used government Internet resources.
+Visit our Government websites page to access our most frequently used government Internet resources.

-We also receive about 50 items in paper.
+We also receive about 50 items in print.
 Most of this material is cataloged and placed

 in the library's book collection.
 It can be accessed by using our online public catalog.